matthieugomez/regife/README.md

 ## Save factrors
-You can save the loadings and factors by specifying new variable names in the left hand side of `=` in the option `factors`
+Save the loadings and factors by specifying new variable names in the left hand side of `=` in the option `factors`
 ```
 regife p30 intra_dummy, f(loading_state=state factor_year=year, 2)
 ```